Indicator-Based Trading vs Market Confluence: A Reality Check for 2026

 - Market regime: trend vs range vs high-volatility conditions

-- Volatility and risk: conditions where your stop/target math makes sense (or doesn’t)
+- Volatility and risk: when your stop/target math makes sense (or doesn’t)

 A practical confluence checklist (trade less, not more)

-- Risk math: Does the stop/target make sense now?
+- Risk math: does the stop/target make sense today?

-- “No-trade” rule: If any key condition is missing, you don’t “adjust”—you pass.
+- No-trade rule: if key conditions are missing, you pass.
 (See when NOT to trade crypto.)

 How ConfluenceMeter supports a confluence workflow

-You can do confluence manually (see manual multi-timeframe vs tools), but most traders fail on consistency.
+You can do this manually (see manual MTF vs tools), but most traders fail on consistency.
 ConfluenceMeter helps you:

 - Track confluence across timeframes in one view